Mental health is an important thing to talk about, but it can sometimes feel very uncomfortable.

 Fortunately, there are all sorts of ways to learn about mental health issues, whether one is an introvert, an extrovert, or somewhere in between.

-This article will cover tools that can supplement mental health interventions, worksheets and activities to help people learn about mental health, books dealing with mental health for adults and children, Facebook groups for mental health issues, and finally World Mental Health Day activities and events.
+This article will cover tools that can supplement mental health interventions, worksheets and activities that help people learn about mental health, books dealing with mental health for adults and children, Facebook groups for mental health issues, and finally World Mental Health Day activities and events.

 5 Tools for Mental Health Interventions